What Is the PESO Model for Marketing?

-Those in the marketing and agency world are privy to the buzzwords “paid,” “owned” and “earned.”
-Traditionally, they stand for the different types of media and break down like this:
+PESO stands for the different types of media and break down like this:

-- Paid: buying a 30-second Super Bowl spot
+Paid media: buying a 30-second Super Bowl spot

-A brand could buy an ad and then call it quits – but that would fail to continue the conversation, engage the audience and really earn that earned media.
-Social media marketing has become more of a pull medium than a push – the audience is active and engaged, transforming marketing into a two-way street.
+A brand could buy an ad and then call it quits – but that would fail to continue the conversation, engage the audience and generate an opportunity to earn media.
+Social media marketing has become more of a pull medium than a push, as the audience is active and engaged, transforming marketing into a two-way street.

 The Increasing Importance of Earned Media

 Of the four buckets, “earned media” is the current Holy Grail.
 Earned media can be most easily described as the free impressions that result from paid and owned media — you buy a Super Bowl ad (paid) or you run a promotion on your brand’s Facebook Page (owned), and then your followers and people in the media talk about it (earned) and you begin to receive comments and shares on your social pages about that topic (more shared).
 Earned media is some of the most valuable – and hardest to get – exposure because of its credibility/authenticity and potential reach.

 Earned media often requires a paid spark; a kick-start from paid media could be the difference between a conversation and complete silence.

 How Paid, Earned, Shared and Owned Play Together